twilio/twilio-salesforce/docs/usage/basics.rst

 Accessing REST Resources
 =========================

+The Twilio REST API allows you to query information about your account, phone numbers, calls, text messages, and recordings.
+You can also do some fancy things like initiate outbound calls and send text messages.
+For more information, see the `Twilio REST Web Service Interface <http://www.twilio.com/docs/api/rest>`_ documentation.

 To access Twilio REST resources, you'll first need to instantiate a :class:`TwilioRestClient`.

 Authentication
 ==============

 :class:`TwilioRestClient` needs your Twilio credentials to access the Twilio API.
 While these can be passed in directly to the constructor, we suggest storing your credentials inside the `TwilioConfig` custom setting.
 Why?
 You'll never have to worry about committing your credentials and accidentally posting them somewhere public.

 The :class:`TwilioAPI` helper class looks up your Twilio AccountSid and AuthToken from your current organization, in the *TwilioConfig* custom setting.
-You can configure *TwilioConfig* by going to **Setup | Develop | Custom Settings**, and your AccountSid and AuthToken can be found on the `Twilio account dashboard <https://www.twilio.com/user/account>`_
+You can configure *TwilioConfig* by going to **Setup | Develop | Custom Settings**, and your AccountSid and AuthToken can be found on the `Twilio account dashboard <https://www.twilio.com/user/account>`_.

 Once you've set up *TwilioConfig*, you can easily get a :class:`TwilioRestClient` from :class:`TwilioAPI`.